JordanMartinez/purescript-jordans-reference/11-Syntax/03-Type-Level-Programming-Syntax/src/02-Basic-Syntax/03-Defining-Functions/ReadMe.md

     - a type variable is only assigned once and is not assigned to two different concrete types during the unification process

 A type-level function can only "compute" a type-level expression when the types unify.
 This will fail in a few situations (this list may not be exhaustive):
-- the unification process continues recursively for some time but a concrete type that would terminate the recursion is never found
 - infinite unification: to unify some type, `a`, one must unify some type, `b`, which can only be unified if `a` is unified.
+After making X many recursive steps, the type inferencer will eventually give up and throw an error.
+This is a hard-coded number in the Purescript compiler.
 - situations where the type inferencer cannot infer the correct type
 - situations where one needs to do "backtracking".
 (Either Google this for a better understanding of it or see the Prolog links below)